Hi. My name is Phyllis and I have a story to tell.

 At the age of forty, I decided on a whim to go to college.
 Six years later I had a Master’s Degree in Social Work.
 I retired in 2015 as a school social worker.

 When I retired, I decided to write a book (as I said, I tend to do things on a whim).
-My first book, “Envelopes of Hope,” is a novelette that was inspired by a family member who overcame drug addiction.
+My first book, “Envelopes of Hope,” is a novelette that was inspired by my daughter who overcame drug addiction.
+She wrote a letter from the program she was in and thanked me for not giving up on her.
 My first novel, “When Shadows Linger,” is the story of a young widow who relocates from Wisconsin to Vermont seeking a new life.
 And my third is historical fiction–“My Name is Rebecca: A Novelette.”
 It is a story that started out as a tribute to my mother’s family who came to America in the early 1900s.
 As I wrote, I realized it is a tribute to all who have come, and are still coming, to America for a better life.
 I will address each in more detail in the Posts section.
 I published “The Primrose Garden,” the sequel to “When Shadows Linger,” in 2019.
 It is a mystery/romance–the story of siblings who try to keep their family together after the sudden tragic deaths of their parents.

 I hope you will visit my website often to learn more about me, and to find out what promotions I have going on.